Release Date: June 2020

 Credentials store support

-Credentials in OpsRamp’s credentials store can be used within script-based synthetics.
+Credentials in the OpsRamp credentials store can be used within script-based synthetics.
 This protects against the risk of accidental exposure of website passwords through transaction recordings.

 OpsRamp can discover and monitor more AWS services.
-Additionally, existing monitors for all AWS services have been updated to collect newly published metrics.
+Also, existing monitors for all AWS services are updated to collect newly published metrics.